All Episodes

 They don't mean a thing when they look down and they see thousands of people rushing our border.

-Have you talked to Nancy Plause?
+Have you talked to Nancy Pelosi?

 I have not.

-I haven't spoken to Nancy Pelosi, no.
+I haven't spoken to Nancy Pelosi.

 No.

-But I'm here, you know?
+But I'm here.

-I haven't left except for a beautiful evening in Iraq.
+You know, I haven't left except for a beautiful evening in Iraq.

-I've been here for a I've been here for a long time.
+I've been here for a long time.

 Can you understand?

-I know banks are working along of if uh you have mortgages, the mortgage, the mortgage, uh the folks collecting the interest and all of those things, they work along.
+If you have mortgages, the mortgagees, the mortgage, the folks collecting the interest and all of those things, they work along.

 And that's what happens in time like this.

-Well, look at it, Venezuela, it's a very sad situation.
+It's a very sad situation.

-Uh, that was the richest state in all of that area.
+That was the richest state in all of that area.

-That's a big beautiful area, and by far the richest.
+That's a big, beautiful area, and by far the richest.

 That's what socialism gets you.